“The last year has forced us to revisit the program and be reminded of the value of the balance that it creates in student lives.”

 From changing program requirements to overcoming the obstacles of a pandemic, we are always impressed to see how our partners in IB schools can quickly adapt to new circumstances in order to continue serving their students.
 To celebrate their successes and inspire others, we have decided to launch a series highlighting how CAS is done in schools worldwide.

-This month, we are looking at AISJ, an international school in Johannesburg, South Africa.
+This month, we are looking at American International School of Johannesburg (AISJ), an international school in Johannesburg, South Africa.
 To better understand how their CAS program is run, we had the pleasure of speaking with Anine Pier.
 A Visual Arts teacher and the CAS Coordinator, she has been teaching overseas at International Schools for the last 15 years—having completed the IB Program herself as a student.
 We talked to her about what makes AISJ special, how the pandemic has changed her appreciation of CAS and Service Learning, and what new strategies she plans to incorporate going forward.

 Before we get into the challenges you have faced over the last year, can you tell us a bit about how your approach to CAS at AISJ is unique?